 - a.
-Rebates Rebates are credits for food costs that are reported in the month in which the rebate was received.
-Prior to October 1, 2011, rebates were reported in the month the rebate was earned (7 CFR section 246.14(f)). - b.
+Rebates Rebates are credits for food costs that are reported in the month in which the rebate was received (7 CFR section 246.14(f)). - b.
 Vendor Collections Post-payment vendor collections are funds collected through claims assessed against food vendors for errors and overcharges.
 Pre-payment vendor collections are improper payments prevented as a result of reviews of FIs or CVVs prior to payment; they are credits against vendor billings. - c.
-Participant Collections These are recoveries of improperly issued food benefits as the result of a participant, guardian, or caretaker intentionally making a false or misleading statement or withholding information.

-d.
-Local Agency Collections - These are funds collected as a result of claims assessed against local agencies for program funds that were misused or otherwise diverted from program purposes due to local agency negligence or fraud.
+Participant Collections These are recoveries of improperly issued food benefits as the result of a participant, guardian, or caretaker intentionally making a false or misleading statement or withholding information. - d.
+Local Agency Collections These are funds collected as a result of claims assessed against local agencies for program funds that were misused or otherwise diverted from program purposes due to local agency negligence or fraud.